fabienlefloch/GoldfarbIdnaniSolver.jl/README.md

  `sol, lagr, crval, iact, nact, iter = solveQPcompact(D, d, amat, aind, b_0)`

  The solution is in sol.
 It is possible through `factorized=true` to skip the factorization step for further speed-up.
 In this case, the matrix D should contain its inverse square root.
 The parameter `meq=0` allows to specify the number of equalities (as in quadprog R package).

+ The solveQP function is the same algorithm for dense matrices:

+- solve your problem using

+ `sol, lagr, crval, iact, nact, iter = solveQP(D, d, A, b_0)`

  ## Example
 A good example that shows the performance of the solver is to find the convex set closest to a set of financial option prices.
 This ensures the so-called arbitrage-free property of the option prices, see [An arbitrage-free interpolation of class C2 for option prices](https://arxiv.org/abs/2004.08650).